Guveren/Assignment2/Azoom_Nguveren_A2_README.md

 ## Deployment

-Assuming that we have all we need to begin, lets make sure that the resume file we are editing is written via markdown and has the filename extension  ""**.md**"".
+Assuming that we have all we need to begin, let's make sure that the resume file we are editing is written via markdown and has the filename extension  ""**.md**"".
 Why?
 Not only is Markdown easier to type and read, it is applicable to anyone from developers, designers to even the Non-techies!
 New to markdown?
 Here is a link to an awesome and quick tutorial of how to use markdown [Markdown Tutorial](https://www.markdowntutorial.com)

 ### 2.0.
 Associating Atom with GitHub
 Given that we have created a repository, we are going to connect atom with GitHub and to do this we will first